 Education: Bachelor of Arts in Political Science and Master of Education in Literacy.
 Endorsed in K-8 Elementary Education, K-12 Reading and K-12 ESL.

-Biography: Currently I teach the EDTE463/563 Reading in the Content area, and EDTE 331/531 Reading, Writing, Communication II.
-My professional focus is in teaching K-3 literacy and Reading Recovery for Spokane Public Schools.
+Biography: Currently I teach EDTE 231: Reading, Writing, Communication I. My professional focus is in teaching K-3 literacy and Reading Recovery for Spokane Public Schools.
 In addition to working as an Adjunct for the University, I enjoy my role as Director of the Saturday Literacy Tutoring Program here on campus.
 I am fortunate to be married to the most wonderful woman and have two incredible boys.
 When we steal some time together, we enjoy outings to the symphony and rooting on the Zags.

 Philip Angus Nunes